Medicare Easyclaim reference guide

 |Bulk bill claims||

-A bulk bill claim is where a patient who is eligible for a Medicare benefit(s) assigns his/her right to the rebate(s) to the servicing provider as full payment for that service(s) and the provider lodges the claim with Medicare Australia.
+A bulk bill claim is where a patient who is eligible for a Medicare benefit(s) assigns his/her right to the benefit(s) to the servicing provider as full payment for that service(s) and the provider lodges the claim with Human Services.

 It is at the provider’s discretion whether to bulk bill a patient or not.